 Plus, processed foods may also be high in trans fats — such as partially hydrogenated oils — which could contribute to high cholesterol, heart attack and stroke risk, Pfau warns.

 6. Your Gut May Change for the Worse

 A healthy gut is one that has a diverse number of bacteria — in type and in number.

 Your diet has the potential to change the composition of the bacteria in the gut.
-In fact, diets rich in fiber can promote the growth of healthy gut bacteria and reduce inflammation in the gut, according to an August 2019 review published in Microorganisms.
+In fact, diets rich in fiber can promote the growth of healthy gut bacteria and reduce inflammation in the gut, according to an August 2019 review in Microorganisms.

 Fermented foods, such as yogurt and sauerkraut, have also been shown to promote a healthy gut.

 In addition, researchers may be getting closer to an answer on whether or not artificial sweeteners are good or bad for your gut health.
-According to an October 2019 review in Nutrients, artificial sweeteners negatively altered gut bacteria in people who did not normally consume them.
+According to an October 2019 review in Nutrients, artificial sweeteners negatively altered gut bacteria in people who did not normally eat them.

 Researchers also found a link between artificial sweeteners and glucose intolerance.